iBorderCtrl – Transparency complaint against secret EU surveillance research “iBorderCtrl”

 In order to stop the funding of technology that violates fundamental rights, fundamental changes would be necessary:

-• Advisory bodies should include an equal number of representatives of all political groups, criminologists, victims’ associations and non-governmental organisations for the protection of civil liberties and privacy, in addition to representatives of national governments and industry.
+- Advisory bodies should include an equal number of representatives of all political groups, criminologists, victims’ associations and non-governmental organisations for the protection of civil liberties and privacy, in addition to representatives of national governments and industry.

-• A decision on the tendering of a project should be made only after an investigation by the European Fundamental Rights Agency on the impact of the respective research objective on our fundamental rights (impact assessment).
+- A decision on the tendering of a project should be made only after an investigation by the European Fundamental Rights Agency on the impact of the respective research objective on our fundamental rights (impact assessment).

-• The development of technologies for increased surveillance and control of citizens should be excluded by law.
+- The development of technologies for increased surveillance and control of citizens should be excluded by law.

-• Instead, security research should be extended to all crime and accident prevention options, and should include independent research into the effectiveness, costs, harmful side effects and alternatives to each proposal.
+- Instead, security research should be extended to all crime and accident prevention options, and should include independent research into the effectiveness, costs, harmful side effects and alternatives to each proposal.

-• Because perceived security is an important prerequisite for our well-being, research on how to increase public awareness of security and how to counteract distorted assessments and portrayals of the security situation should be funded as well.
+- Because perceived security is an important prerequisite for our well-being, research on how to increase public awareness of security and how to counteract distorted assessments and portrayals of the security situation should be funded as well.

 These unresolved issues are exacerbated by the new EU Defence Fund, through which the EU is expanding its flow of money to the development of weapons, i.e. lethal technology.

-What is the aim of the lawsuit?
+What was the aim of the lawsuit?

 Plaintiff Patrick Breyer: “The European Union is funding illegal technology that violates fundamental rights and is unethical.
 It labels the research a ‘trade secret’ of the corporations involved.
-With my transparency lawsuit, I want the court to rule once and for all that taxpayers, scientists, media and Members of Parliament have a right to information on publicly funded research – especially in the case of pseudoscientific and Orwellian technology such as the ‘iBorderCtrl video lie detector’.”
+With my transparency lawsuit, I wanted the court to rule once and for all that taxpayers, scientists, media and Members of Parliament have a right to information on publicly funded research – especially in the case of pseudoscientific and Orwellian technology such as the ‘iBorderCtrl video lie detector’.”

 Breyer has already successfully taken the EU Commission to the European Court of Justice in the past.
 At the time, the Commission refused to hand over documents on indiscriminate data retention.